lulzzz/Tarzan/src/Tarzan.Nfx.PcapLoader/Readme.md

 * PCAP_FOLDER - a folder that contains PCAP files to be loaded to the NFX cluster.

-There are some other options:
+* FRAME_CACHE - a name of the cache used for storing loaded frames.

+The optional parameters are as follows:

-* ```-s|--chunk``` - Specifies the size of processing block.
-Frames are loaded, processed and stored in the cache in chunks.
-The default value is 100. var chunkSizeArgument = commandLineApplication.Option("-s|--chunk", "A size of processing chunk.
-Packets are loaded and processed in chunks.", CommandOptionType.SingleValue);
+* ```-ChunkSize``` - Specifies the size of processing block.
+Frames are loaded, processed and stored in chunks.
+The default value is 100.
+Depending on the hardware and cluster configuration the different value may lead to better (or poor) performance.

-* ```--disableProgressBar``` - By defalt the progress bar is shown, which may be not useful or wanted in some situations.
+* ```-DisableProgressBar``` - By defalt the progress bar is shown, which may be not useful or wanted in some situations.
 This option disables showint the progress bar.